-Youdao, Inc. (DAO) CEO Feng Zhou on Q3 2020 Results - Earnings Call Transcript

 Peng Su

-Today I will be presenting some financial highlights from our 2020 third quarter.
-We encourage you to read through our press release issued earlier today for further details.
+Thank you, Dr. Zhou, and hello, everyone.
+Today, I will be presenting some financial highlights from our 2020 third quarter.
+We encourage you to read through our press release issued earlier today for the further details.

 We continued to scale our operations in the third quarter achieving considerable year-over-year growth.
 Our strong technology, curriculum and supporting intelligent devices and apps are well suited for exponential growth as we pursue additional marketing and branding activities to support our growth.